SAFEGUARDING AND CHILD PROTECTION POLICY

 Children have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely and be switched off or on silent whilst in the setting.

 In line with Keeping children safe in education 2022, we have a clear policy on the use of mobile technology in the school.

 Most people who take or view photographs or videos of children do so for entirely innocent, understandable, and acceptable reasons.
 However, due to cases of abuse to children through taking or using images, we must ensure that we have safeguards in place.

 - Obtain parents’ and carers’ consent for photographs to be taken used for or published (for example, on our website or displays).

-- Ensure the school’s designated camera is only used in the school and any images taken will not be emailed as it may not be secure.
+- Ensure the school/college’s designated camera is only used in the school/college and any images taken will not be emailed as it may not be secure.
 (In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents).

 - Ensure that children are appropriately dressed, and only use the child’s first name with an image.

-- Ensure where professional photographers are used DBSs, references and parental consent will be obtained prior to photographs being taken.
+- Ensure where professional photographers are used, we have taken appropriate steps such as DBS checks, references and parental consent prior to photographs being taken.